wandb/docs/docs/guides/launch/sagemaker.md

     -c <path-to-agent-config>
 ```

-For more information on launch agents, see the Start an agent[LINK] page.
+For more information on launch agents, see the [Start an agent](./run-agent.md) page.